RickCruzz/Spark-EssentialsRJVM/README.md

 |5/2021    |1190596     |85048103.00 |64165961.37   |26974822.55     |
 +----------+------------+------------+--------------+----------------+
 ```
-We can see that the month of June to September is where we have the most common violations.
+Is possible to see that the month of June to September is where we have the most common violations.
 And the revenue generated by payed tickets is decreasing.
 As we can see the months of 2022 have almost half of tickets in open.